genome-in-a-bottle/giab_latest_release/README.md

 # giab_latest_release
-his repository contains information about latest release from GIAB project
+This repository contains information about latest release from GIAB project
 ********************************************************************************

 1. The latest release for NA12878_HG001 is under: